2015-16 California High School Proficiency ExamInformational flyer for students in grades eleven and twelve.

 Certificate of Proficiency

 California law requires that the Certificate of Proficiency be equivalent to a high school diploma.
-Institutions that are subject to California law and that require a high school diploma also must accept a Certificate of Proficiency.
+Institutions that are subject to California law and that require a high school diploma must accept a Certificate of Proficiency.
 A student who receives a Certificate of Proficiency may, with verified parental approval, leave high school early.
 The Certificate of Proficiency, however, is not equivalent to completing all course work required for regular graduation from high school.
 Speak to your school counselor to understand the benefits of the Certificate of Proficiency.
 This certificate meets the federal financial aid requirement of a high school diploma or equivalent.
 If you are planning to continue your studies in a college or university, contact the admissions office so that you may understand its requirements and whether or not the CHSPE certificate will be accepted.

 For More Information